 Throughout the academic year, ESN organizes a wide array of activities, ranging from social to cultural to academic.
 Go canoeing in the city’s canals (that’s right, not only Amsterdam has them), attend a career event, or join an excursion to the Wadden Sea for mudwalking.
 All of these activities are on a non-membership basis: everyone can stop by the ESN office to sign up.

-Becoming a member is nevertheless very attractive: your ESN-card, which only costs 2 euros, gives you discounts at bars, restaurants, bike shops etc. all over Groningen.
-And no matter whether you have an ESN card or not; you are always welcome to join the International Student Night which takes place every Monday night at the Drie Gezusters.
-This is the biggest bar of Groningen and a perfect setting to share experiences with fellow international students and Dutch students.
+Becoming a member is nevertheless very attractive: your ESN-card, which only costs 7,50 euros, gives you discounts at bars, restaurants, etc. all over Groningen.
+And no matter whether you have an ESN card or not; you are always welcome to join the International Student Night which takes place every wednesday at club Kiwi or one of our monthly Theme parties in Club Kokomo.

-Other activities include biweekly international dinners (where you can enjoy a three-course meal prepared by your fellow students for only three euros), pub quizzes once every three weeks to test your knowledge of random facts (did you know that the Dutch are only second to the Scandinavians in coffee consumption per year?—so prepare for long waiting lines in front of the coffee machines), and conferences to improve your understanding of issues that are important to Dutch society.
+Other activities include international dinners organized every three weeks (where you can enjoy a three-course meal prepared by your fellow students for only four euros), pub quizzes once every three weeks to test your knowledge of random facts (did you know that the Dutch are only second to the Scandinavians in coffee consumption per year?—so prepare for long waiting lines in front of the coffee machines), and conferences to improve your understanding of issues that are important to Dutch society.